wescale/kubernetes-formation/Day-1_Containers/2-build-container/tutorial.md

 - Then, we'll copy the `go-app` folder inside the container.
 - Finally, we'll build the application inside the container.

+To build a docker image from a `Dockerfile`, you can use the following command: `docker build -t <image-name>:<image-tag> <path-to-context>`.
+- The `image-name` is the name of the image you want to build.
+- The `image-tag` is the tag of the image you want to build.
+- The `path-to-context` is the relative folder where the `COPY` and `ADD` command will be resolved.

 ```sh
 docker build -t go-app:latest .
 ```